vaskarageorg/hda_msc_tutorials/README.md

 ## Instructions for cloning
 Since this is a public repository, you will not need credentials to clone it.

 To start with, navigate to a desired folder in your command line prompt.
-For example, if you would like this repo to be in a new folder named `~\tutorials`, in your home directory, then do
+For example, if you would like this repo to be in a new folder named `~/tutorials`, in your home directory, then do

 ```
 cd